 Teenage pregnancy can have a profound impact on a teen's life.
-Help your daughter understand the options, health risks and challenges ahead.By Mayo Clinic Staff
+Help your child understand the options, health risks and challenges ahead.By Mayo Clinic Staff

-Teenage pregnancy is often a crisis for a young girl and her family, as well as the baby's father and his family.
+Teenage pregnancy can be a crisis for your teen and your family.
 Common reactions might include anger, guilt and denial.
 Your teen might also experience anxiety, fear, shock and depression.
 Ask what your teen is feeling and talk about what's ahead.
 Your teen needs your love, guidance and support now more than ever.

 Discuss the options

 A pregnant teen has a variety of options to consider: